Philippine ten-centavo coin: United States administration

 In 1903, the 10-centavo coin equivalent to was minted for the Philippines, weighing 2.7 g of 0.9 fine silver.
 Its specifications were reduced from 1907 to 2.0 g of 0.75 fine silver; this was minted until 1945.

 Independence

 English Series

 In 1958, minting of the centavo resumed with another coat of arms on the reverse.
 The inscription around the coat of arms was changed to 'Central Bank of the Philippines'.

 Pilipino Series

 In 1969, the coin featured the Tagalog language for the first time.
 Its obverse featured Francisco Baltazar, also known as Francisco Balagtas and a prominent Filipino poet widely considered as one of the greatest Filipino literary laureates for his impact on Filipino literature, in profile to the left.
 The inscription around the shield on its reverse read 'Republika ng Pilipinas'.

 Ang Bagong Lipunan Series

 A second coin featuring Baltazar was minted from 1975 to 1983.
-The name of the Republic was moved to the obverse, and Baltazar now faced the right.
-On the reverse read the inscription 'Ang Bagong Lipunan'.
+The name of the Republic was moved to the obverse, and Baltazar now faced right.
+On the reverse was the inscription 'Ang Bagong Lipunan'.
 The issues from 1979 to 1982 featured a mintmark underneath the 10 centavo.